 The Airport Land Use Compatibility Plan (ALUCP) outlines how the Airport relates to land use around it and how it affects the ability to develop that land.
-Zoning around the Airport must appropriately consider the impact of aviation activity on safety.
+Zoning around the Airport must appropriately consider the impact of aviation activity on safety and land users.

-To learn more about the ALUCP, please visit the Nevada County Transportation Commission at www.nctc.gov.
+To learn more about the ALUCP, please visit the Nevada County Transportation Commission at www.nctc.ca.gov/About-NCTC/ALUC.